 First, let’s look at a few simple steps we can take today, right now, to keep our immune systems strong and healthy.
-Next, we’ll consider a few more natural ways to support your immune system by providing extra support.
+Farther down on the list, we’ll consider a few ways to provide extra support to our immune systems.

 1. Turn off the news

 It seems kind of obvious that continued exposure to stressful news coverage can lead to stress, anxiety, and even depression.
 Since mental health directly affects gut health, immune function, and overall health, it makes sense to limit our exposure to stressful–and unproductive–news coverage.

 2. Get outside